mlkonopelski/lung_cancer_detection/code/mlmodels/segmentation/unet.md

 1. We want to have the same output size of network as input herefore each convolution block will have `padding=1`
 1. We output 1-dim array with values <0, 1> therefore we add `Sigmoid` layer at the end
 1. Add the beggining each input array gets normalized for better learning of network.

+## Tricks to make it work
+1. We want use full 512x512 mask as input for training because this dataset is highly imbalanced.
+True values consits only little percentage of all cells of interested.
+Therefore model will be trained on 64x64 mini crops around nodule as UNET is flexible on dimensions and learn mostly weghts on feature maps.
+Also this way we'are goinf to add naturally augmentation.
+1.